SevenLightnapper/python-course/module6/MODULE_6.md

   - Implement a hierarchy of 2D and 3D geometric shapes using classes.
 Create a base class `Figure`, and subclasses `Circle`, `Triangle`, and `Cube`.
 Each shape should have methods for managing dimensions, colors, and calculating area or volume.

----

-# TODO List

-- [x] Create a directory for module 6.
-- [x] Create pull request from 'module6' branch to 'master' branch
-- [x] Add homeworks
-  - [x] Create a new branch from 'module6' branch
-  - [x] Create a corresponding directory for the homework
-  - [x] Add homework files to the directory
-  - [x] Create a pull request from 'hw*' branch to 'module6' branch
-  - [x] After checkup with instructor merge pull request
-- [x] Add homework descriptions to MODULE_6.md
-- [ ] Merge pull request